Download the app to find the best colleges for you

 3. Education Journalism

-Education journalism deals with reporting different development and events happening in the field of education.
-These education journalism reports help a policymaker to implement new education policies, when in need.
+Education Journalism deals with reporting different development and events happening in the field of education.
+These education Journalism reports help a policymaker to implement new education policies, when in need.
 The main focus of an education journalist is to increase awareness about the education system and to promote students to opt for higher education.
-Usually, the target group for education journalism is students, researchers, and teachers.
+Usually, the target group for education Journalism is students, researchers, and teachers.

 4. Sports Journalism

 As the name suggests, a sports journalist covers news related to a sports series, event, or a sportsperson.
-This type of journalism comes with additional perks like watching live sports events and traveling to different places and it even provides you with the opportunity to meet sportspeople and interview them.
+This type of Journalism comes with additional perks like watching live sports events and traveling to different places and it even provides you with the opportunity to meet sportspeople and interview them.
 To work in this field, one requires to know about sports, must be omnipresent, and should have good communication skills.

 5. Lifestyle Journalism

-Another well-known form among the types of journalism.
+Another well-known form among the types of Journalism.
 In recent times, people’s interest in knowing about different lifestyles has increased.
-Lifestyle journalism serves this purpose by delivering news related to leisure, music, cooking, gardening, entertainment, home decor, fashion, shopping, exercise, yoga, and healthy eating habits.
-This type of journalism helps readers know the tips to lead a healthy and better lifestyle.
+Lifestyle Journalism serves this purpose by delivering news related to leisure, music, cooking, gardening, entertainment, home decor, fashion, shopping, exercise, yoga, and healthy eating habits.
+This type of Journalism helps readers know the tips to lead a healthy and better lifestyle.

-Also Read: BJMC vs BA Journalism: What’s Better?
+Also Read: BJMC vs BA Journalism

 Types of Journalism Based on the Medium of Delivery

-Based on the medium of news delivery, there are three journalism categories: TV and Radio Journalism/ Broadcast Journalism, Print Journalism, and Online Journalism.
+Based on the medium of news delivery, there are three Journalism categories: TV and Radio Journalism/ Broadcast Journalism, Print Journalism, and Online Journalism.

 1. Cyber/ Online/ Digital Journalism

-With several easily accessible platforms, cyber or online journalism has risen in popularity.
-Several channels dedicated to journalism are followed on Youtube.
+With several easily accessible platforms, cyber or online Journalism has risen in popularity.
+Several channels dedicated to Journalism are followed on Youtube.
 Even various TV and Print media houses have started going digital through blogs, websites, youtube, and different social media applications.

 2. Print Journalism

-The most common among the types of journalism, this type of journalism deals with delivering news through newspapers, magazines, etc. Since these mediums can hold the same news or information as other mediums, a journalist can work for both prints as well as some other media at the same time.
-Print Journalism is the most popular of all journalism courses.
+The most common among the types of Journalism, this type of Journalism deals with delivering news through newspapers, magazines, etc. Since these mediums can hold the same news or information as other mediums, a journalist can work for both prints as well as some other media at the same time.
+Print Journalism is the most popular of all Journalism courses.

-Now, whether print journalism is dying or not, that only time will tell.
+Now, whether print Journalism is dying or not, that only time will tell.
 But this topic has been in conflict for a long time now.
-The higher costs of material, lower subscription numbers, and the increment in other easily accessible media platforms have had a huge impact on print journalism.
+The higher costs of material, lower subscription numbers, and the increment in other easily accessible media platforms have had a huge impact on print Journalism.

 3. Broadcast/ TV/ Radio Journalism

-It is one of those journalism categories that deal with broadcasting news through television or radio.
+It is one of those Journalism categories that deal with broadcasting news through television or radio.
 Both of these mediums are widely used and possess unique characteristics.
-A reason why TV journalism is more popular than print journalism is that it does not only deliver news for the eyes but the ears as well.
-Audio-visual experience provided to the audience through TV journalism engages them.
-This journalism has large budgets and resources that help journalists create high-quality content.
+A reason why TV Journalism is more popular than print Journalism is that it does not only deliver news for the eyes but the ears as well.
+Audio-visual experience provided to the audience through TV Journalism engages them.
+This Journalism has large budgets and resources that help journalists create high-quality content.

 Unlike TV, radio includes a large amount of interaction with the target audience.
 But, it usually gathers a limited number of participants as the broadcasting is done live.
 Radio channels usually have smaller budgets than TV channels causing limitations to covering fewer stories.